 STEP 6 • Sweeping and Compacting of the Polybind Complete Sand G2 Polymeric Sand

 A • When emptying the Polybind Complete Sand G2 polymeric sand bags, spread it onto the dry paved surface.
 This will avoid segregation and sweeping a mountain of sand. • When sweeping the polymeric sand, spread over a small area before moving onto the next, while making sure to fill in the joints.

 B • It is now time to compact the sand into the joints using a hand tamper or plate compactor.
 Do not use a plate compactor over slabs.
 Repeat filling and compacting of the paver joints.
 Finally, sweep the surface with a fine bristle broom and remove all excess sand. • Ensure the sand is 1/8 in (3 mm) lower than the paver chamfers.

 STEP 7 • Watering and Blowing Action

-The watering process will activate the polymeric sand’s bonding process, and the sand will harden when dry.
+Activate Polybind Complete Sand G2 by showering 50 sq. ft.
+(4,5 sq. m.) section for 1 minute, starting at the lowest point.
+Once all the sections are activated, rinse off any debris that is on the total paver surface.
 A • Set your water spray to “shower” and spray the paved surface for 10 to 15 seconds then wait 3 to 4 minutes.
 (N.B.
 Ensure the paved surface does not dry between waterings.)

 B • Shower and rinse the paved surface and wait 3 to 4 minutes before repeating the shower and rinse process for a third and final time.
 However, stop watering when you see a minimal amount of water retention on the paver joints. • If the work is being done on a hot summer day, avoid spraying large areas, as they will dry up faster.